featurecat/Influencie/README.md

 # Influencie
-A fun project for visualizing influence in the game of Go.
+A fun way to visualize influence in the game of Go.

 ![screenshot](/screen1.png?raw=true)